 2 Thai chilies, finely minced (optional)

 Braise Beef – Heat a large pot, preferably dutch oven, over high heat.
-When pot is smoking hot, add oil and beef.
+When the pot is smoking hot, add oil and beef.
 Sear and stir fry beef for about 10 minutes.
-Add coconut juice and bring contents in pot to a hard boil.
-Reduce heat to medium low heat, cover with a lid, and cook covered for 45 minutes.
-After 45 minutes, increase the heat to medium heat and continue cooking uncovered for about 15-30 minutes or until about 3/4 of the liquid evaporates.
+Add coconut juice and bring contents in the pot to a hard boil.
+Reduce heat to medium-low heat, cover with a lid, and cook covered for 1.5 hours.
+After 1.5 hours, increase the heat to medium heat and continue cooking uncovered for about 15-30 minutes or until about 3/4 of the liquid evaporates.
 With about 5 minutes left in the cooking process, add sliced onions and mix well.

 - Add minced Thai chilies to spice up the dish.